 The best investments have traditionally been reserved only for accredited investors.
 How do you get ahead, and get into profitable real estate investments if you are a non-accredited investor?

 For far too long the most appealing investments have been closely guarded and preserved for only already wealthy investors.
 That has been one of the key factors in the rich getting richer, while the poor get poorer.
-This divide is often the line in the sand between accredited investors, and those who are not.
+This divide is often the line in the sand between accredited investors and non-accredited investors.
 Newer rules may have opened a small window of opportunity for regular individuals.
 How can you take advantage of that?

 Accredited Investor Status